ACCESS-NRI/ACCESS-MOPPy/docs/gettingstarted.rst

 `mopdb template` takes as input:
  * the output/s of `varlist` - To get one template for the all variable concatenate the output on `varlist` into one file first.
  * the access version to use as preferred
- * an optional alias if omitted the varlist filename will be used.
+ * an optional alias, if omitted the varlist filename will be used.
 Based on the example: `map_exp22.csv` or `map_varlist.csv` if omitted.

 The output is one csv file with a list of all the variables from raw output mapped to cmip style variables.
 The mappings also take into account the frequency and include variables that can be potentially calculated with the listed fields.
 This file should be considered only a template (hence the name) as the tool will try to match the raw output to the mappings stored in the access.db database distributed with the repository or an alternative custom database.
 The mappings can be different between different version and/or configurations of the model.
 And the database doesn't necessarily contain all the possible combinations.

 In particular, from version 0.6 a list of mappings matched by standard_name is added, as these rows often list more than one option per field, it's important to either edit or remove these rows before using the mapping file.
 To see more on what to do should your experiment use a new configuration which is substantially different from what is available see relevant ....